Japanese Mobile Phones: Plans, Coverage, and Services

 For Tourists or Short-term Residents

 If you are traveling to Japan for a short time or have just moved to Tokyo and not yet established mobile phone service, you can rent or purchase pre-paid Japanese mobile phones or even SIM cards to use with a mobile device you have brought from your home country.
 These can be purchased at many electronics stores or ordered online.
-Below are a few companies that provide these:

 · Softbank Global Rental - offers phone and SIM card rental